Warburton Highway

-The Warburton Highway is a 34 kilometre west–east semi-rural highway starting on the eastern fringes of Melbourne, Victoria (Australia) at the Maroondah Highway just after Lilydale, connecting Melbourne to the Yarra Valley wine region and its towns, as well as Melbourne's closest mountain peak to receive regular snowfall, Mount Donna Buang.
-The entire road falls within the Shire of Yarra Ranges local government area and is wholly managed by VicRoads.
-It is a single carriageway for its entire length, being completely sealed since 1941, with one lane in each direction and occasional overtaking lanes being provided.
+Warburton Highway is a 34 kilometre west–east semi-rural highway on the eastern fringes of Melbourne, Victoria, linking Lilydale to Warburton in the Yarra Valley wine region, as well as Melbourne's closest mountain peak to receive regular snowfall, Mount Donna Buang.

+Route

+Warburton Highway commences at the intersection with Maroondah Highway on the eastern edges of Lilydale and heads in an easterly direction as a two-lane, single carriageway road through Seville, Woori Yallock, Launching Victoria and eventually to the town of Warburton.
+It has been completely sealed since 1941, with one lane in each direction and occasional overtaking lanes being provided.
 Speed limits range from 50 to 60 km/h through townships and 70–80 km/h elsewhere.
 Because of the lack of the standard 100 km/h rural speed limit and high traffic volumes, Victoria Police maintain a high level of patrol and vigilance.

-The highway continues east of Warburton as Woods Point Road (C511)

 With the introduction of traffic lights in Seville, as well as the reduction of speed limits and addition of a greater number of speed zones, the Warburton Highway is becoming over congested during peak times.
 Evidence of this can be seen during any weekday afternoon.
 Outbound traffic approaching a pedestrian crossing in Seville often queues up to 1.1 km.